ros-navigation/navigation2/doc/tb3_tutorial/README.md

 After installing Ubuntu 18.04 and connecting it to the Internet, now it is time to install ROS2.
 You can do it by following the instructions below.

-There is a great change that the installation steps for ROS2 will change over time.
+There is a good chance that the installation steps for ROS2 will change over time.
 You want to check the installation steps at [this link](https://index.ros.org/doc/ros2/Installation/Dashing/Linux-Development-Setup) first.
 If there is any difference, you should follow those steps instead.

 **Set Locale**